cpeditor/cpeditor.github.io/content/en/docs/Installation/Build from source/_index.md

     -   You can also download the [offline installer](https://www.qt.io/offline-installers), or download from the [mirrors](https://download.qt.io/static/mirrorlist/).
 The path from the root of the mirror should be like `/qt/official_releases/qt/5.15/5.15.1/qt-opensource-<platform>-5.15.1.<suffix>` (or other versions).
     -   You can also use [aqtinstall](https://github.com/miurahr/aqtinstall) to install Qt.

 3. If CMake can't find the Qt installation path, you should set environment variable: `CMAKE_PREFIX_PATH=%QtPath%/%QtVersion%/%Compiler%/lib/cmake`.
-For example, on Mac, you can run something like `export CMAKE_PREFIX_PATH="/usr/local/Cellar/qt/5.15.1"`.
+For example, on macOS, you can run something like `export CMAKE_PREFIX_PATH="/usr/local/Cellar/qt/5.15.1"`.

 4. Run the following commands: